-Sister city to Key West, the historic settlement of New Plymouth, and 18th century village-by-the-sea with pastel cottages and white picket fences, offers sea-side restaurant, gift shops, island bars, grocery stores and museums.
-After the revolutionary war, settlers still loyal to the British Crown known as loyalists, took their slaves and left the United States for the Bahamas.
-Today, the Bahamas have a self-governing democracy and travelers from all over the world visit the island to enjoy its blue water, ocean breezes and easy-peasy island life.
+Sister city to Key West, the historic settlement of New Plymouth, offers sea-side restaurants, gift shops, island bars, grocery stores and museums.
+This 18th century village-by-the-sea with its pastel cottages and white picket fences attracts travelers from all over the world who enjoy its blue water, ocean breezes and easy peasy island life.
 Don’t forget to try the Bahamian National Drink, a Goombay Smash, at its “birthplace” … Miss Emily’s Blue Bee Bar!

 Fishing and Guides

 Anglers know Green Turtle Cay is one of the best places for year-round, world-class fishing.
 The gamefish-rich waters of the Atlantic lie offshore only a short distance from the inshore, sandy flats.
 Green Turtle Cay lies between the flats and the deep water providing a variety of fishing for all levels of enthusiast.
 Rent a boat or charter a guide for outstanding bone fishing or fish the reefs for grouper and snapper or fish offshore for swordfish, marlin, tuna, wahoo and dolphin.